 Oral health is crucial for your overall health.
-Poor oral health may be a risk factor for — or indicate the presence of — diseases such as diabetes, heart disease and stroke.
+And poor oral health is a risk factor for (and may indicate the presence of) chronic diseases such as diabetes, heart disease, and stroke.

 Since 1978, the Holistic Dental Association has supported holistic dentists and helped to educate the public about the health benefits of dentistry.
 Well before that time my father practiced holistic dentistry.
 He taught his patients the importance of oral health, and he actually could tell a person’s state of health just by looking in their mouth.

 Many holistic dentists also use digital X-ray equipment, which means you are exposed to substantially less radiation.
-And, they typically do not take nearly as many X-rays as traditional dentists.
-In addition, holistic dentists typically use natural antibacterial agents when performing common dental procedures, including gum cleanings and placement or removal of amalgam fillings.
+And they typically do not take nearly as many X-rays as traditional dentists.
+In addition, holistic dentists do not us amalgam for topical fluoride.

-What materials do you use to fill cavities?
-Holistic dentists do not use metals such as amalgam, nickel or other metals to fill cavities.
-Instead they use composite resin, a practice that has also become common among dentists who do not describe themselves as holistic.
+1. What materials do you use to fill cavities?
+Holistic dentists do not use metals such as amalgam, nickel, or other metals to fill cavities.
+Instead, they use composite resin.
+This practice has also become common among dentists who do not describe themselves as holistic.

-Do you perform root canals?
-Some dentists who say they are holistic are firmly against root canals because they believe that root canals can put your health at risk due to the spread of bacteria.
+5. Do you perform root canals?
+Some holistic dentists are firmly against root canals because they believe that root canals can put your health at risk due to the spread of bacteria.
 These dentists believe that the best option is to pull infected teeth.
 This way of thinking began in the early 1900s when a dentist named Dr. Weston Price wrote extensively about a wide range of medical problems related to treating infected teeth.
 You can learn more about Dr. Weston Price’s views on dentistry here.
-But, these opinions are far from mainstream.
-In my experience the best holistic dentists use both natural and conventional therapies.
-A truly holistic dentist is open-minded about root canals and other procedures and treatments, and may recommend or perform them.
-If your dentist says he absolutely never would perform or recommend a root canal or other common procedure, you may want to consider looking for a dentist that is open to evaluating each person — and tooth — individually.

 What To Do If You Have Amalgam Fillings

-In the past, many dental treatments, such as fillings, required using substances that we now know can be toxic.
+In the past, many dental treatments such as fillings required using substances that we now know can be toxic.
 For example, most fillings were done with amalgam, which contains more than 50% mercury and can damage your central nervous and immune systems.
-But, not everyone who has amalgam fillings has a problem with them.
-While I am not a fan of amalgams — I had all of mine removed in 1985 — many people never have a problem with them.
+But not everyone who has amalgam fillings has a problem with them.
+I am not a fan of amalgams and had all of mine removed in 1985.

 If you have amalgam fillings you don’t need to live in fear.
-Just get regular check ups and make sure that they are not leaking.
-Now, if you have symptoms that could be attributed to mercury, such as muscle and joint pain, stiffness and cramping, chronic fatigue, chemical or food sensitivities, or significant neurological symptoms that can mimic Multiple Sclerosis and other neurological diseases, then you may be better off having your amalgam fillings removed.
+Just get regular check-ups and make sure that they are not leaking.
+Now if you have symptoms that could be attributed to mercury, such as muscle and joint pain, stiffness and cramping, chronic fatigue, chemical or food sensitivities, or significant neurological symptoms that can mimic Multiple Sclerosis and other neurological diseases, then you may want to see about having your amalgam fillings removed.

 It’s much easier today to find dentists who really know how to do this safely.
-One of the best places to get amalgam fillings removed at a reasonable cost is Sanoviv Medical Institute in Baja California, Mexico.
+One of the best places to get amalgam fillings removed is at Sanoviv Medical Institute’s Sanoviv Amalgam Removal Program (ARP) in Baja California, Mexico.

 As with any medical procedure, don’t allow yourself to be pressured into making decisions or undergoing treatment until you have all of your questions answered.
 Choose the dentist you are most comfortable with and who listens to your needs.
 You may also want to search the Holistic Dental Association database to find a holistic dental practice near you.